AI prompts

 - [Design systems](#user-content-design-systems)

-- [Advanced](#user-content-advanced)
+- [Advanced usage](#user-content-advanced-usage)

-- [Map properties to theme](#user-content-map-properties-to-theme)
+- [Theming properties](#user-content-theming-properties)

 - [Browserslist](#user-content-browserslist)

-- [Support](#user-content-support)
+- [Community](#user-content-community)

 - [Contributors](#user-content-contributors)